 Where do I even begin?
 That is often the first question asked when it comes to Green Home Building, and for good reason.
 The information available on the internet about green building is unbelievable!
 Of course, we all understand that a Green Home is going to help the environment.
-What most of don’t understand, however, is that a Green Home is also a high efficiency home.
+What many don’t understand, however, is that a Green Home is also a high efficiency home.
 Green Homes are healthier, tighter, and better built than traditional homes.
 In the long run, they will cost less to operate, be more reliable, and have better resale value than conventional construction.

 As a design build firm, our goal is to learn the “ins and outs” of the green home building industry and pass that information along to our customers.
 As we’ve become better educated on green home building, several important facts stand out that we’d like to share with you.

 While some elements are pricey (and even those often justify their price tag), there are many options that require little or no monetary investment.
 All that’s required is getting educated and making intelligent choices.
 In fact, building a certified green home (see the “Certified Green” section below) can cost as little as a couple thousand dollars.
 When you add these additional costs into a thirty-year mortgage, the monthly costs are very low–usually less than the money saved on your electric bill.

 In addition, there are opportunities for various tax incentives that help offset some of the additional costs.
 Also, there are mortgage companies and lenders who will offer loan discounts for certified green home building projects.
 (Ask us for additional guidance, as these programs change frequently.)